Skip to main content

 His experiences in the Civil War shaped the mind of one of our greatest jurists.

-Oliver Wendell Holmes Jr. was one of the most influential judges ever to take the bench, serving as an Associate Justice of the Supreme Court for thirty years and largely defining First Amendment rights as we now understand them.
+Oliver Wendell Holmes Jr. was one of the most influential judges ever to take the bench, serving as an Associate Justice of the Supreme Court for 30 years and largely defining First Amendment rights as we now understand them.

 As the 2000 election made very clear, we are torn between revering judges and despising them.
 It’s in the nature of the job.

-A judge, the old saw goes, is a lawyer who knew a governor (or a President or a senator).
+A judge, the old saw goes, is a lawyer who knew a governor (or a president or a senator).
 In most states, a judge is a lawyer who knows how to attract voters.

 Oliver Wendell Holmes was wounded three times in some of the worst fighting of the Civil War.
-But for him, the most terrible battles were the ones he had missed.
+But, for him, the most terrible battles were the ones he had missed.

 He was born in 1841, in a Boston that took its water from backyard wells and its light from whale-oil lamps.
-He died ninety-four years later in a nation that the army pilot James Doolittle had just crossed in twelve hours.
+He died 94 years later in a nation that the army pilot James Doolittle had just crossed in twelve hours.

 On November 18, 1883, the nation finally settled on the method of synchronizing all clocks that we call standard time.
 Why did it take so long to figure that one out?